How to register as self-employed: the basics

 - The full name(s) and date of birth of your business partner(s)

 So, once you’ve undertaken your first piece of self-employed or freelance work, you are obliged to contact HMRC to let them know about the additional income.
-Further penalties, in addition to the £100 fee for late notification, can also arise the longer you leave it to register when tax payments are due and have not been met.
+Further penalties can also arise the longer you leave it to register when tax payments are due and have not been met.
 This applies to anyone registering with HMRC as self-employed, including those persons in a partnership, each of whom must register their status as a self-employed person separately.

 Also under HMRC’s updated guidance, the newly self-employed must also register to pay Class 2 National Insurance contributions (NICs) by completing form CA5601, even if their self-employment is in their spare time.
 This requirement to register for Class 2 NICs applies even if you are also paying Class 1 earnings-related contributions as an employee (or officeholder).
 Payment is quarterly by post or by Direct Debit.
 However, the newly self-employed do not have to pay Class 2 contributions if their earnings, defined as money left after expenses, are below the Small Earnings Exception threshold – currently £6,205 for the tax year 2018/19.